Ray Lindwall: Later career

 The 1951–52 season saw the arrival of the West Indies for the first time in two decades.
-The Caribbeans has just defeated England in England and were expected to test Australia, with the series seen as the battle between the best two teams in the world.
+The West Indians had just defeated England in England and were expected to test Australia, with the series seen as the battle between the best two teams in the world.
 Their batting was led by the celebrated batting trio, the three W's: Frank Worrell, Everton Weekes and Clyde Walcott.
 Lindwall entered the First Test in Brisbane in good form, having taken nine wickets in a Sheffield Shield match against Queensland in the lead-up.
 His pace caught the tourists off guard, having not faced a bowler of such speed before.
 He took 4/62 in the first innings before top-scoring with 61 as Australia struggled and managed to only post a first innings lead of 10 runs.
 Lindwall was wicketless in the second innings and Australia faced 236 to win.
 They were again struggling at 6/149, before a sixth wicket stand of 54 between Lindwall (29) and Graeme Hole (45*) saw Australia secure a narrow three wicket victory.
 The Second Test in Sydney saw an increase in the amount of short-pitched deliveries, leading Wisden to bemoan the "relentless bumper tactics".
 Lindwall's bowling unsettled the West Indian batsmen but their captain John Goddard felt that the tactics were legitimate and that his batsmen should counter-attack.
 Lindwall took 4/66 in the first innings before scoring 48 as Australia took a 155 first innings lead.
 In the second innings, Lindwall took two further wickets and struck vice-captain Jeff Stollmeyer in the head.
 At one stage, Lindwall bowled 15 bouncers in five overs.
 Australia went on to win the match by seven wickets.
 The Third Test was an uneventful one for Lindwall, taking a solitary wicket as the tourists took a six wicket victory on a sticky pitch.
 Lindwall had another unspectacular match in the Fourth Test with combined figures of 3/131, before contributing 29 in the run chase of 260.
 Australia narrowly made the target with one wicket in hand, allowing them to take a 3–1 series lead instead of a 2–2 result.
 The series ended with a controversial battle between Lindwall and Weekes on the final day of the Fifth Test in Sydney.
 The tourists resumed at 2/112 in pursuit of 416 for victory and were repeatedly bounced by Lindwall and Miller.
 During Lindwall's sixth over, Weekes missed an attempted hook shot after hesitating.
 His batting partner Stollmeyer ordered him not to play the hook, something that Lindwall overheard.
 Lindwall responded by bowling further bouncers, which elicited uncertain responses from the batsman.
 Weekes repeatedly positioned himself to hook, before restraining himself, leading to further instructions from Stollmeyer and taunting from the Australians.
 Lindwall bowled his fourth consecutive bouncer and managed to extract an uncertain hook shot from Weekes, which resulted in his dismissal behind the wicket.
 Lindwall went on to take 5/52 for the innings and 7/72 for the match, securing a 4–1 series win.
 Lindwall had contributed heavily to the team's success with bat and ball, with 21 wickets at 23.04 and 211 runs at 26.37, but he was also criticised for his use of the short ball.